ethyca/fides/docs/fides/docs/deployment.md

 server_url = "http://host:port"
 ```

-Test out this new config file with a `fidesctl ping` command to ensure you can reach the server.
-Fidesctl will automatically look in the current directory for a file named `fidesctl.toml`, or you can specify it with the `-f` flag.
+Test out this new config file with a `fidesctl ping` command to ensure you can reach the server. `fidesctl` will automatically look in the current directory for a file named `fidesctl.toml`, or you can specify it with the `-f` flag.
 For example, if you've installed locally:

 ```bash
 (venv) ~/git/my-test-fides-project% fidesctl -f fidesctl.toml ping